-It is the responsibility of the faculty and administrative personnel to make available to such students an equivalent opportunity to make up the examinations, study, or other academic work requirements which they missed due to such absences.
+It is the responsibility of the faculty and administrative personnel to make available to such students an equivalent opportunity to make up the examinations, study, or other academic work requirements.

 It is the responsibility of all students who also are employees of the university to make arrangements to fulfill their obligations to the university in advance of their absence, and/ or utilize accrued leave (if applicable) during the absence.
 No fees or penalties may be imposed against students who exercise such afforded opportunities.